OpenKit/openkit-ios/README.md

   - Drag the Vendor folder into your project

+  - Drag the Vendor/FacebookSDK.framework/Resources/FacebookSDKResources.bundle into your project.
+  Note: this step is required even though you just dragged the whole Vendor folder in!

-  - Add the following frameworks to your project (sorry, working on a better way):
+  - Add the following frameworks to your project:

     ```
       libsqlite3.dylib